amalcp/Dockerized-ELK-APM-Server/README.md

-# Docker ELK stack
+# Docker ELK-APM stack

 [![Elastic Stack version](https://img.shields.io/badge/ELK-6.2.3-blue.svg?style=flat)](://github.com/amalcp/Dockerized-ELK-APM-Server/issues)

-Run the latest version of the ELK (Elasticsearch, Logstash, Kibana, APM) stack with Docker and Docker Compose.
+Run the latest version of the ELK - APM (Elasticsearch, Logstash, Kibana, APM) stack with Docker and Docker Compose.

 It will give you the ability to analyze any data set by using the searching/aggregation capabilities of Elasticsearch and the visualization power of Kibana.
+APM will help you to application performance Monitoring.

 ## Usage